Documentation

 description?: string

-This field is rarely populated in standard typia type assertion and is primarily intended for specialized AI agent libraries or custom validation scenarios that require additional context beyond the technical type information.
-Most assertion errors rely solely on the path, expected, and value fields for comprehensive error reporting.
+Primarily for AI agent libraries or custom validation scenarios needing additional context.
+Standard assertions rely on path, expected, and value for error reporting.

 expected: string